 - 6. Turn on the vacuum pump to evacuate the system. - 7.
 Run the vacuum for at least 15 minutes, or until the Compound Meter reads -76cmHG (-100 kPa or -30 inHg).
 The vacuum reading should gradually lower. - 8.
-Close the low pressure side of the manifold gauge, and turn off the vacuum pump. - 9.
-For best results, wait for at least 1 hour, then verify that there has been no rise in the vacuum reading. - If there is a rise in the system vacuum, refer to "Gas Leak Check" section for information on how to check for leaks.
-If no change in vacuum reading, unscrew the cap from the service valve (high pressure valve). - Insert the Allen wrench into the service valve (2-way valve) and open the valve by turning the wrench in a 1/4 counterclockwise turn.
-Wait and listen for gas to exit the system, then close the valve after 5 seconds. - Watch the pressure gauge for a few minutes to make sure that there is no drop in pressure.
-The Pressure Gauge should now show higher than the atmospheric pressure. - 13 .
-Remove the charge hose from the service port. - 14.
+Close the low pressure knob of the manifold gauge, and turn off the vacuum pump. - 9.
+For best results, wait for at least 1 hour, then verify that there has been no rise in the vacuum reading. - 10.
+If there is a rise in the system vacuum, refer to "Gas Leak Check" section for information on how to check for leaks.
+If no change in vacuum reading, unscrew the cap from the service valve (high pressure valve). - 11.
+Insert the Allen wrench into the service valve (2-way valve) and open the valve by turning the wrench in a 1/4 counterclockwise turn.
+Wait and listen for gas to exit the system, then close the valve after 5 seconds.
+(If no sound is heard or change in reading occurs, refer to page 52.) - 12.
+Watch the pressure gauge for a few minutes to make sure that there is no drop in pressure.
+The Gauge should now show a positive reading.
+From this point, it is best to do a leak check using soapy water spray. - 13.
+If no leaks, remove the charge hose from the service port. - 14.
 Using a hexagonal wrench, fully open both the high pressure and low pressure valves counterclockwise. - 15.
 Tighten valve caps on all three valves (service port, high pressure, low pressure) by hand.
 Tighten further using a torque wrench if needed.